dsdanielpark/open-interview/docs/usage.md

     ```python
     import openai
+    from openinterview import InterviewGPT

     openai.api_key = "value"
-    from openinterview import InterviewGPT

     gpt_interviewer = InterviewGPT(api_key=openai.api_key)
     ```

-2. Provide the job description and resume, set the desired parameters, and call the `generate_interview_content` method to generate the interview content.
+2. Provide the job description and resume, set the desired parameters, and generate system and user prompts in the following format.
+Check the generated prompts and modify as needed.
+You can create the desired prompt through a few attempts via web or API.

     ```python
+    from openinterview import InterviewGPT

     jd = "This role demands a deep enthusiasm for AI development."
     resume = "I'm a passionate AI engineer. https://github.com/dsdanielpark"